System stability and truncation schemes to the Dyson-Schwinger Equations: Conclusions

 \section{Conclusions}

-At the beginning of this work we show that the coupled DSEs of the quark and gluon propagator can not keep stable with simple truncation schemes.
-To make the equation array have reasonable solutions more ingredients must be included, at last we find two points are important.
-One point is that the sum of the gluon and ghost loops can greatly suppress the contribution of the quark loop to the gluon self-energy (corresponding the bigness of $\mathrm{Re}[-n_2]$).
-Another point is that $\mathrm{Re}[n_0]$ is at least several times of $\mathrm{Re}[n_1]$ and $\mathrm{Im}[n_0]$, this might reflect the properties of more complex quark-gluon vertex.
+At the beginning of this work we show that the coupled reminiscent DSEs of the quark and gluon propagator after truncation can not keep stable with simple truncation schemes.
+This is because the truncation could deform every ingredient of the DSEs.
+So that a correction factor should be introduced which is confined in a small zone by the need of system stability(see Eq.(\ref{t2})).
+By studying the response of the quark and gluon self-energy to the perturbations of the quark propagators, such small correction factors could naturally present.
+From Eq.(\ref{eq22}) we can see that two points are important.
+The first point is that comparing to the bare (quark-gluon) vertex the full vertex could effectively diminish the quark loop's contribution.
+Table.\ref{tab1} shows that $\mathrm{Re}[n_0]$ is at least several times of $\mathrm{Re}[n_1]$ and $\mathrm{Im}[n_0]$, this indicates that the dependence of $\mathrm{Re}[\hat{\Sigma}]$ ($\Sigma$ denotes quark self-energy) on the higher order terms of the quark-gluon vertex is much stronger than that of $\mathrm{Im}[\hat{\Sigma}]$ and $\mathrm{Re}[\hat{\Pi}^q]$ ($\Pi$ denotes quark loop).
+Substitute them into the first fraction of Eq.(\ref{eq22}) would suppress the real part of the correction factors.
 In the literature the longitudinal structure of the vertex can be guided by considering the gauge covariance \cite{bc1,bc2}, the transverse structure can be partly determined by considering the requirements of multiplicative renormalisability\cite{cp1,cp2,cp3}, besides that, there is no other guides to exploring the remaining terms of the transverse structure except checking whether the outcomes with the vertex model are physical reasonable\cite{nat}.
-The different dependence of the quark and gluon self-energy on more complicate quark-gluon vertex provided by our method might be useful in determining the full vertex lorentz structure. \acknowledgments
+The properties provided by our method might be useful in determining the full vertex lorentz structure.
+The second point is that the sum of the gluon and ghost loops $\hat{\Pi}^g$ can greatly suppress the contribution of the quark loop $\hat{\Pi}^q$ to the gluon self-energy $\hat{\Pi}$ (corresponding to the bigness of $\mathrm{Re}[-n_2]$).

+The outcomes of this work are helpful in dispelling the fogs hindering people and would be useful in finding more sophisticated truncation schemes in the future.

+\acknowledgments Thanks for the support of the Nanchong Shi Xiao Ke Ji He Zuo Xiang Mu(NC17YS4014).